-Student from Greece Talks about Real Russian Experience: Enrollment, Studies and Living
+Student Talks about Her Real Russian Experience: Enrollment, Studies, and Daily Life

-Aikaterini's short story is certain to be valuable for those who are willing to join the university and apply for 2018-2019 academic year.
+Aikaterini's experience is certain to be valuable for those who are considering applying for the 2018-2019 academic year.

-The first thing that I did it was to go to the international office, then I gave some medical documents to another office and then I also took the address of the dormitory that I was going to live.
-Good surprise about dormitories in Russia is that they are very cheap (10 euros/per month) compared to European dormitories.
-After this the last thing that I made was one card with my picture with which I could pass all the buildings of the University campus and my dormitory.
-Dorms were at the metro station Obukhovo, not very central station but not very far from the University (about 45 min).
+When I arrived, the first thing I did it was to go to the international office, turn in medical documents to another office, and find out the dormitory where I was going to live.
+A nice surprise about the dormitories in Russia is that they are very cheap (10 euros/per month) compared to European dormitories.
+The final step was to obtain a card with my picture that I could use to enter all the buildings at the university campus and my dormitory.
+The dorms were at the Obukhovo metro station, which, while not very central, is nevertheless not very far from the university (about 45 minutes).

-The other day I went to my first class: research methods and tools in economics and management.
-At HSE – St. Petersburg, like in other European countries also, every semester is split in two modules.
-When I came to Russia It was already the last week of the first module.
-I went to research methods-tools class, which I would take an exam in third module, in a class about educational researching seminar (exam also in 3 module) and in a class about external and internal culture in St. Petersburg.
-This last class was the only exam in the first module, so during the second week of my leaving in Russia I needed to prepare for my exam.
-I took this exam and got maximum 10 scores, that happened, first of all, because I studied a lot and, secondly, because of my cultural background.
-Next days I had to come up with the title for my thesis.
-After discussion with professors we ended up with the thesis named: ‘Overcoming seasonality through religious and pilgrimage tourism in Greece’.
+My first class was research methods and tools in economics and management.
+At HSE St. Petersburg, like in other European countries, every semester is split into two modules.
+When I came to Russia, it was already the last week of the first module.
+I attended the research methods-tools class, a seminar on educational research, and a class about culture in St. Petersburg.
+This last class was the only one with an exam in the first module, so during my second week in Russia I had to prepare for my exam.
+I took this exam and got the maximum 10 points, which happened primarily because I studied a lot and, secondly, because of my cultural background.
+In the days that followed, I had to come up with a title for my thesis.
+After discussing with professors we ended up with a thesis called ‘Overcoming seasonality through religious and pilgrimage tourism in Greece’.